2024 Solar Incentives Guide for Smithfield, NC - Tax Credits & Rebates

 EcoWatch's Smithfield, NC Solar Incentives FAQs

-The order that incentives will be applied in may vary depending on which incentives you receive but usually yes, you can claim multiple types of incentives for your solar project.
+The order your incentives will be applied in might vary depending on which incentives you are claiming but usually yes, you can claim multiple types of incentives for your solar project.
 Get in touch with your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.

-Many solar incentives are intended to apply to a property you own that is located within the United States, and most secondary residences fall under this distinction.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.
+Many solar incentives apply to a property located within the United States that you own, and most secondary residences will fall into this category.
+Other solar incentives may be available for commercial properties, depending on the details.
+We recommend speaking with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.